-Conclusion: Based on the above-mentioned findings, the request meets goals and policies within the Yamhill County Comprehensive Plan.
+Conclusion: Based on the above- findings, the request conforms with Grow Yamhill County - Yamhill County Economic Development Plan.

 XIV.
 LEGAL DESCRIPTION

 DESCRIPTION OF THE URBAN RENEWAL AREA OF THE CITY OF NEWBERG

 Beginning at the Southwest corner of Lot 10 Block 1 of Deskin's Fourth Addition To Newberg, Oregon, a duly recorded subdivision in Yamhill County, Oregon, said point being the intersection of the east line of the 60-foot right-of-way of N. Meridian Street and north line of the 60-foot right-of-way of E. Sheridan Street;